3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 If that doesn’t seem like much, then there is the Estate Planning Trust.

-Estate Planning Trust
+A Bonus: Estate Planning Trust

 As we stated, a funeral trust has no look-back provision.
 With asset transfers and Medicaid, currently, asset transfers within 5 years of entering into a nursing home are subject to penalties.